xeyossr/xDFM/README.md

   --help     Show this message and exit.

 Commands:
-  add     Add a new dot folder path to the config file. remove  Remove an existing dot folder path from the config file. list    List all dot folder paths present in the config file edit    Edit the path of an existing dot folder in the config. create  Create the dotfiles directory update  Update the dotfiles directory info    Some important information. github  Commands related to GitHub operations
+  add         Add a new dot folder path to the config file. remove      Remove an existing dot folder path from the config file. list        List all dot folder paths present in the config file edit        Edit the path of an existing dot folder in the config. editconfig  Edit the config file with the specified editor (default: nano) create      Create the dotfiles directory update      Update the dotfiles directory info        Some important information. github      Commands related to GitHub operations
 ```

 ## Changelog